 - Exciting collaborative events, exhibitions, residencies, work placements, and site-specific projects working with our network of external partners.

-Our graduates are equipped to pursue a broad range of careers within contemporary Fine Art and the wider creative arts sector; working as professional artists, lecturers, art therapists, curators and other roles within arts institutions.
-Many of our graduates continue to postgraduate study, such as our MA programme, or a PGCE for school, college, or university teaching.
+Many of our graduates continue to postgraduate study, such as our MA Fine Art programme, or a PGCE for school, college, or university teaching.

 - Minimum age 18.